yingfeng23/yingfeng23.github.io/_pages/about.md

 ---
 Welcome to my web page!

 I am a **Lecturer (Assistant Professor) in Marketing** at the <a href="https://www.southampton.ac.uk/people/6679dt/doctor-ying-feng#about/"> Department of Digital and Data Driven Marketing</a>, Southampton Business School, University of Southampton.
-My research interests cover digital anthropomorphism, service marketing, sport marketing, and consumer well-being.
+My research interests cover technology innovation, human-machine interaction, service marketing, sport marketing, and consumer well-being.

 Before joining Southampton, I served as a Lecturer (Assistant Professor) in Marketing at Norwich Business School, University of East Anglia.